 - Physical custody: The legal right for a parent to have a child live with them

 - Legal custody: The legal right for a parent to make decisions about the child’s education and upbringing

 - Sole custody: When a single parent has custody of a child

 - Joint custody: When both parents legally share custody of their child

-Jodi Loden, our primary family law attorney, is experienced in juvenile law, parental rights and many other aspects of divorce law.
+Our Tennessee & Kentucky child custody attorney, is experienced in juvenile law, parental rights and many other aspects of Tennessee divorce law.
 She is passionate about assisting families and kids throughout one of the most difficult periods of their lives.

-When what matters most is at stake, call Peterson White LLP.
-You can reach our Tennessee office at 855-919-4124 or send us an email to get started today.
+When what matters most is at stake, call the Tennessee & Kentucky child custody attorneys at Peterson White LLP.
+You can reach our Tennessee office at 855-919-4124 or contact us online to get started today.

 We pride ourselves on being honest and trustworthy with a genuine passion for helping our clients.